CellProfiler/tutorials/Translocation/Translocation.md

 The results of *IdentifyPrimaryObjects* are displayed in four panels in the display window, as shown in Fig. 2:

--   Upper left: The raw image, titled as “Original image” plus the image number
+-   Upper left: The raw image, titled as “Input image, cycle #” plus the image number

 -   Upper right: A colored image of the identified and labeled objects,